Fully Stochastic Trust-Region Sequential Quadratic Programming for Equality-Constrained Optimization Problems: Introduction

-In this paper, we consider the fully stochastic setup, and we design a trust-region stochastic SQP (TR-StoSQP) method to address the above drawbacks.
+In this paper, we consider the fully stochastic setup and design a trust-region stochastic SQP (TR-StoSQP) method to address the above limitations.
 As a trust-region method, TR-StoSQP computes the search direction and stepsize jointly, and, unlike line-search-based methods, it avoids Hessian modifications in formulating SQP subproblems.
-Thus, it can explore negative curvature directions of the Hessian matrix.
+Thus, it can explore negative curvature directions of the Hessian.
 Further, our analysis only relies on the stability of the merit parameter (of the $\ell_2$ merit function), which is consistent with deterministic SQP schemes.
 The design of TR-StoSQP is inspired by a stochastic trust-region method for solving \textit{unconstrained} problems reported in \cite{Curtis2020fully}, which improves the authors' prior design in \cite{Curtis2019Stochastic} from using linear model to quadratic model to approximate the objective function.
 As in \cite{Curtis2020fully}, our method inputs a user-specified radius-related sequence $\{\beta_k\}$ to generate the trust-region radius at each step.
 Beyond this similarity, our scheme differs from \cite{Curtis2020fully} in several aspects.

-First, it is known that trust-region methods for constrained optimization are~bothered by the \textit{infeasibility issue}---the linearized constraints and trust-region constraints might have an empty intersection leading to an infeasible SQP subproblem.
-Although some literature on trust-region SQP has been proposed to address this issue \citep{Celis1984trust, Vardi1985Trust, Byrd1987Trust, Omojokun1989Trust}, we develop a novel \textit{adaptive relaxation technique} to compute the trial step, which is of independent interest even for deterministic schemes.
-In particular, we decompose the~trial~step into a normal step and a tangential step.
-Then, we control the lengths of the two steps by decomposing the trust-region radius into two segments \textit{adaptively}, based on the proportions of the estimated feasibility and optimality residuals to the full KKT residual.
-Compared to existing~relaxation~techniques, our relaxation~technique does not require any tuning parameters.
-See Section \ref{sec:2} for details.
+First, it is known that trust-region methods for constrained optimization are bothered by the \textit{infeasibility issue} --- the linearized constraints and trust-region constraints may have an empty intersection, leading to an infeasible SQP subproblem.
+While some literature on trust-region SQP has been proposed to address this issue \citep{Celis1984trust, Vardi1985Trust, Byrd1987Trust, Omojokun1989Trust}, we develop a novel \textit{adaptive relaxation technique} to compute the trial step, which~preserves a scale-invariant property and can be further adapted to our stochastic setup.
+In particular, we decompose the trial step into a normal step and a tangential step.~Then, we control the lengths of the two steps by decomposing the trust-region radius into~two segments \textit{adaptively}, based on the proportions of the rescaled estimated feasibility and optimality residuals to the rescaled full KKT residual.
+Compared to the existing relaxation techniques, \textit{ our relaxation technique does not require any tuning parameters}.~See Section \ref{sec:2} for details.